hgoldfish/qtnetworkng/docs/references.rst

 These are the member functions of ``Socket`` type.

-.. function:: Socket *accept()
+.. method:: Socket *accept()

     If the socket is currently listening, ``accept()`` block current coroutine, and return new ``Socket`` object after new client connected.
 The returned new ``Socket`` object has connected to the new client.
 This function returns ``0`` to indicate the socket is closed by other coroutine.

-.. function:: bool bind(QHostAddress &address, quint16 port = 0, BindMode mode = DefaultForPlatform)
+.. method:: bool bind(QHostAddress &address, quint16 port = 0, BindMode mode = DefaultForPlatform)

     Bind the socket to ``address`` and ``port``.
 If the parameter ``port`` is ommited, the Operating System choose an unused random port for you.
 The chosen port can obtained from ``port()`` function later.
 The parameter ``mode`` is not used now.

     This function returns

-.. function:: bool bind(quint16 port = 0, BindMode mode = DefaultForPlatform)
+.. method:: bool bind(quint16 port = 0, BindMode mode = DefaultForPlatform)

     Bind the socket to any address and ``port``.
 This function overloads ``bind(address, port)``.

-.. function:: bool connect(const QHostAddress &host, quint16 port)
+.. method:: bool connect(const QHostAddress &host, quint16 port)

     Connect to remote host specified by parameters ``host`` and ``port``.
 Block current coroutine until the connection is established or failed.

     This function returns true if the connection is established.

-.. function:: bool connect(const QString &hostName, quint16 port, NetworkLayerProtocol protocol = AnyIPProtocol)
+.. method:: bool connect(const QString &hostName, quint16 port, NetworkLayerProtocol protocol = AnyIPProtocol)

     Connect to remote host specified by parameters ``hostName`` and ``port``, using ``protocol``.
 If ``hostName`` is not an IP address, QtNetworkNg will make a DNS query before connecting.
 Block current coroutine until the connection is established or failed.